 In these two examples, the first question relates to the legal qualification and then the documentation.
 Considering the growth of this market, it should be interesting for EFMLG to have a look on the development of this market.

-Action point: No immediate action point although it was envisaged that at some point in the future EFMLG could provide assistance in the preparation of documentation to be used in the crypto assets market.
+Action point: No immediate action point although it was envisaged that the EFMLG could provide assistance in the preparation of documentation to be used in the crypto assets market.

 Documentation: Presentation